pravinba9495/cryptoknight/README.md

 ## Features
 - Performs technical analysis every minute
-- Bundled with a webserver UI to view past swaps, current metrics and portfolio performance so far
+- Bundled with a webserver UI to view past swaps, current metrics and portfolio performance so far *(under development)*
 - Executes Buy or Sell orders using manual confirmations from you via the telegram bot
 - Executes Buy or Sell automatically based on technical analysis
 - Supports multiple protocols like Uniswap, Curve, SushiSwap, Balancer, etc using the 1inch Aggregation protocol API